The Federal Government will Become America's Model Employer for the 21st Century.

 See the latest tweets on our Twitter feed, like our Facebook pages, watch our YouTube videos, and page through our Flickr photos.

-To request a nomination form or for more information about upcoming training opportunities, please email PLR@opm.gov.
+For more information about upcoming training opportunities, please email PLR@opm.gov.

 Professional Development Series I, or PDS I, is developed for management representatives who have three years or less of experience in Employee or Labor Relations.
 PDS I is held two or more times per year in Washington, D.C., and often included the following topics: